Founder and Board Chair

 Jeff Feingold founded Hope & Comfort in 2011 in an effort to teach his two young children the importance of giving back to the community and to ensure that all people have access to basic and essential personal hygiene products.

 He brings a great deal of expertise to the organization.
-Jeff worked at Fidelity from 1997 to 2019, most recently in the role of Portfolio Manager in the Equity Division of Fidelity Research and Management.
-This experience, along with receiving a B.A. from Brown University and an MBA from Harvard Business School, has made Jeff an expert in business, management, and finance.
-Jeff enthusiastically shares his knowledge and expertise with Hope & Comfort in an effort to help the organization grow and flourish.
+Jeff worked full-time at Fidelity Investments from 1997 to 2019 as an Analyst, Co-Director of Research and Portfolio Manager in the Equity Division of Fidelity Management and Research Company, and has continued to work part-time helping their Early Career team mentor and coach recent college and business school graduates.
+He received his BA from Brown University and an MBA from Harvard Business School and enthusiastically shares his knowledge and expertise with Hope & Comfort in an effort to help the organization scale to have the most impact in the most cost effective and dignified manner.

-In addition to his professional experience, Jeff has participated in dozens of philanthropic and volunteer activities over the last 20 years, including teaching classes to Boston inner-city and youth on topics such as kindness and journalism.
-He also led hundreds of his co-workers at Fidelity Investments to help rebuild inner-city schools, and organized numerous food and clothing drives for the homeless.
+In addition to his professional experience, Jeff has participated in dozens of philanthropic and volunteer activities over the last 30+ years, including volunteering at a camp for children with cancer where he met his wife and fellow Board member, Loren Feingold, teaching classes to Boston inner-city youth on topics such as kindness and journalism, and leading hundreds of his co-workers at Fidelity Investments and friends in activities such as renovating inner-city schools, as well as others to collect and serve clothing, food, and other items for those in need.